 4. Gen Zers expect too much from the brands and companies they interact with.

 Similar to millennials, Gen Zers have a high level of expectations toward brands they interact with, government officials, and especially from their employers.
 According to my research on Gen Z and CSR, 71% of Gen Zers are even willing to boycott or refuse a company that is behaving unethically.
+And according to RippleMatch, 75% of early career candidates would reconsider applying to a company if they weren’t satisfied with its efforts to help diversify the workforce.

 This shows that Gen Zers have strong beliefs and will put their voices, time, and money behind those beliefs.
 Organizations that want to engage with Gen Z should be willing to perform ethically and have an increased focus on social responsibility to show that they are capable of rising to the generation’s expectations.
 Research shows that a company’s social impact initiatives are especially important to women and people of color – companies that hope to recruit and retain a diverse Gen Z workforce should take note.